16 Aug 2022

 For more information on the policies and legal templates you need for your e-commerce store, click here.

-As an SME, you are less likely to directly collect and process payments yourself.
-Instead, most e-commerce businesses will use or license third party payment getaways that will help the online business collect data and process payment.
-E-commerce sites should use reputable payment gateways such as PayPal, to ensure that they are compliant with different local data protection standards.
+As an SME, you are probably less likely to directly collect and process payments yourself.
+Most SME e-commerce businesses license third-party payment getaways for data collection and payment.
+As such, E-commerce sites should ensure that they are using reputable payment gateways such as PayPal, such that they are compliant with different local data protection standards.

 Please note that this is a general summary of the position under common law and does not constitute legal advice.
 As the laws of each jurisdiction may be different, you may wish to consult your lawyer.

 Don’t worry, we have thousands of documents for you to choose from: